 Our program is a home-based preschool serving ages 3.5 - 5.
-We are currently enrolling on a first-come, first-served basis.
-Click below to schedule a tour and learn more!
+We are located in South Austin, Texas near the corner of Slaughter & Manchaca, and are currently enrolling on a first-come, first-served basis.
+Click here to read what our families have to say, and click below to schedule a tour and learn more!

 From Lulu Bautista, Owner / Lead Teacher